Digital Business Cards for Doctors: Why Every Doctor Should Switch

 2. In telemedicine consultations

 Telehealth often involves sending multiple links through messages or emails.
-A digital business card centralizes access to appointments, video consultation links, and follow-up instructions in one place.
+A digital business card for doctors centralizes access to appointments, video consultation links, and follow-up instructions in one place.

 Patients no longer search their inbox before appointments, helping consultations start on time.